Málaga Airport: Ground transport

-Two roads accesses the airport – the MA-21 (Torremolinos–Málaga).
-The new access road from the MA20 is now open.
+Two roads access the airport – the MA-21 (Torremolinos–Málaga), and an access road from the MA20.

 Transportation hub

-Málaga Airport now has a transportation hub outside the new terminal 3 that can be accessed from the new terminal building from both the arrivals and departures levels.
-There is an arrivals floor and a departures floor.
-The bus station and the suburban train station can be reached from the arrivals level, and both car parks can be reached from the departures level down a long covered walkway.
+Málaga Airport has a transportation hub outside terminal 3 with both arrival and departure levels.
+The bus station and the suburban train station and car parking can be reached from the hub.

+Ride-hailing

+Since 2024, the Estonian ride-hailing company Bolt has operated exclusive pickup areas at the airport.

 Suburban railway line

-The airport has an underground station for Cercanías Málaga commuter trains, connecting with Málaga, providing enhanced communications with the city center.
+The airport has an underground railway station connecting Cercanías Málaga commuter trains with Málaga.
 The station opened on 10 September 2010 and is located at the arrivals area of Terminal 3.
 Trains run every 20 minutes between Málaga City and Fuengirola via Málaga Airport.